The Jinenkan Tatsumaki Dojo is a South Wales based group which exists for the study and practice of traditional Japanese

 Manaka Sensei continued his studies of the martial arts under his teacher for 37 years until 1996 when he established his own organisation, the Jinenkan and took the Martial Name “Unsui” a Buddhist term which literally means “clouds and water” used to refer to an independent seeker of enlightenment.

-The instructor at the Jinenkan Tatsumaki Dojo is John Anderson who has been studying traditional Japanese martial arts for thirty-two years.
+The instructor at the Jinenkan Tatsumaki Dojo is John Anderson who has been studying traditional Japanese martial arts for thirty-four years.
 In October 2003, John passed the Jinenkan 3rd Dan test at a seminar with Manaka Sensei held in Aberdare and was given permission to open up a Jinenkan Dojo which is currently one of only two in the UK.

 In order to continue to improve his knowledge of the Jinenkan martial arts, John travels to Japan to train under Manaka Sensei at least once a year.